-Greetings Internet Stranger!
+Greetings Internet Stranger! and welcome to a perfect Munich to Neuschwanstein trip!
 I think it’s very important that young girls today understand that they don’t have to like princesses.
 They can enjoy taking apart computers, playing in the mud, or pulling the wings off of flies just to watch them suffer.
 (OK, maybe not that last one.)
 So keep that in mind when I admit that I happen to adore anything princess-related.
 Be it castle, tiara, or magical talking animal sidekick, I love them all.
 That is why the number one thing I was dying to do in Germany was the Munich to Neuschwanstein trip.

 There’s just something about an isolated castle built by a mad king in the middle of the woods that makes one feel like the world’s most glamorous princess.
 Head on the Munich to Neuschwanstein Trip with me for the day.
 I’m sure you’ll agree.